einbahnstrasse/MHL-Physical-Modeling/resources.md

 A list of stuff we'll be using throughout the course.

-_Be sure to install + test these before you arrive in class._
+_Be sure to install + verify these applications before their respective deadlines listed on our Schedule page._

 ## MaxMSP